-Public company take-over bids typically consist of all cash or a combination of cash and shares.
-Consideration in private company acquisitions will usually include a sizable portion in cash (50 to 100%) but will often include an unsecured note and/or an earn-out as well.
-This is typically because: (i) the buyer does not have (or have access to), the amount of cash required to complete the acquisition (particularly in the case of an MBO), (ii) the greater risk surrounding private companies (risks such as customer concentration, dependence on key suppliers, etc.) and (iii), buyers can usually stretch to a higher price if the purchase price is not all cash.
+Consideration (i.e. amount to be paid) in private company acquisitions will usually include a sizable portion in cash (50 to 100%) and will often include an unsecured note, and/or an earn-out.
+This is because: (i) the buyer does not have the amount of cash required for an all cash transaction (particularly in the case of an MBO), or (ii) to address the greater risk associated with private companies (risks such as customer concentration, dependence on key suppliers, personal goodwill etc.) or (iii), buyers can usually stretch to a higher price if the purchase price is not all cash.
 For example, $25 million all cash vs. $30 million two-thirds cash and one-third note …which one would you pick?

 There are many possible situations to consider and many creative mechanisms and approaches to making vendor notes and earn-outs work.
 For example, if the seller agrees that 75% of the earn-out will be paid if 75% of the target revenues are reached then he/she should also seek 125% of the earn-out when 125% of the revenues are reached.
 Earn-outs can be tied to achieving development milestones, securing customer contracts but if earn-outs are based on the financial statements, then the higher up the income statement (i.e. sales vs. profit) the better… less room for manipulation.
 From a legal perspective it is important that purchase and sale contracts are clear, account for all possible scenarios, and that security is properly perfected in all relevant jurisdictions.

 Un(der)secured notes and earn-outs can get very complex and this is where experienced advisors and lawyers really earn their stripes.